 I am a programmer, scientist and writer located in Toronto, Ontario.
 I graduated from Carleton University with a Master's of Engineering in Computer and Electrical Engineering after completing a Bachelor of Science in Physics from Waterloo University.
-I am currently a research assistant and programmer at Rotman Research Institute, working in Dr. Cheryl Grady's neurocognitive aging lab.
+I recently worked as a research assistant and programmer at Rotman Research Institute, working in Dr. Cheryl Grady's neurocognitive aging lab.

 I am an avid traveler and music listener.
 I enjoy writing poems, short stories and digital photography.
 I am also a Toronto Maple Leafs fan and sports statistics and prediction is a hobby of mine.